tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The Quantum-Ready authentication property ensures authentication through either a pure Post-Quantum or a PQ/T hybrid Certificate.
 A Post-Quantum X.509 Certificate using Module-Lattice Digital Signature Algorithm (ML-DSA), also called Dilithium, is defined in {{?I-D.ietf-lamps-dilithium-certificates}}.
 The PQ/T Hybrid Authentication property is currently still under active exploration and discussion in the LAMPS WG, and consensus may evolve over time regarding its adoption.

 To decide whether and when to support a Post-Quantum Certificate (PQC) or a PQ/T hybrid scheme for client and server authentication, it is important to consider factors such as the frequency and duration of system upgrades, as well as the anticipated availability of CRQCs.
-For example, applications that have extremely short key lifetimes -- for example less than an hour -- may decide that it is an acceptable risk to leave those on Traditional algorithms for the forseeable future under the assumption that quantum key factoring attacks take longer to run than the key lifetimes.
+For example, applications that have extremely short key lifetimes -- for example less than an hour -- may decide that it is an acceptable risk to leave those on Traditional algorithms for the foreseeable future under the assumption that quantum key factoring attacks take longer to run than the key lifetimes.
 It may be advantageous to explore heterogeneous PKI architectures where the long-lived CAs are using Post-Quantum algorithms but the server and client certificates are not.

 # Application Protocols